HariSekhon/Dockerfiles/nagios-plugin-kafka/README.md

 This docker image contains all dependencies pre-built on Alpine Linux.

 See upstream project for more details on its usage [here](https://github.com/HariSekhon/nagios-plugin-kafka)

+See [master GitHub repo](https://github.com/HariSekhon/Dockerfiles#hari-sekhon-docker) top level for a tonne of related technologies.